ebullient/obsidian-task-collector/README.md

 Note: **Completed** tasks won't be directly completed again, they must be reset first.

-Completed items may be annotated with data, like `(✅ 2022-01-01)`.
+Completed tasks may be annotated with data, like `(✅ 2022-01-01)`.
 Task Collector will not "re-complete" an already completed item to avoid overwriting or duplicating that annotation.
 Completed items must be reset (which would clear that data if present), before being completed again.